wg-romank/rust-intro/README.md

-# Intro to Rust Programming Language
+# Intro to Rust

-Accompanying slides for the talk I gave on Rust
+Accompanying slides for the talk I gave on Rust Programming Language

-# To build & run locally
+## To build & run locally

-Make sure you have `mbdook` installed or run `cargo install mdbook` To get `cargo` follow https://rustup.rs/
+Make sure you have `mdbook` installed or run `cargo install mdbook`

+To get `cargo` follow https://rustup.rs/

 Then to start local sever run following